puppetlabs/bolt/documentation/managing_modules.md

 ## Install modules in a Bolt project

-After you've opted in, you can use the `bolt module add` and `bolt module install` commands to manage your Forge modules.
+After you've opted in, you can install your modules from the Bolt command line.

-> **Note:** Bolt only supports managing modules from the public Puppet
-> Forge.
-Git modules and private Forge modules are not supported.

 ### Add a Forge module and its dependencies to an existing project

-To add a single module and its dependencies to your Bolt project, use the `bolt module add` command.
+To add a single Forge module and its dependencies to your Bolt project, use the `bolt module add` *nix shell command or the `Add-BoltModule` Powershell cmdlet.
 For example, to add the puppetlabs/apt module:

 *\*nix shell command*
 ```shell